What if: we can develop therapeutics to treat Alzheimer's disease and other Central Nervous System diseases...

 Can you Imagine... the Development of Central Nervous System Therapeutics?

 Alion is developing a pipeline of small molecule therapeutics targeting certain Central Nervous System diseases.
 Our therapeutics approach involves modulation of either protein-protein interactions or ion channels.
 In both instances, we have considerable experience and we have developed a proprietary computational means for the discovery of small molecules to modulate specific ion channel types.

 Alion's technology dramatically reduces the time and cost of early stage drug development.

 One Therapeutic Target | One Modulator | One Therapeutics

-Using our proprietary computational means designed to reduce the time and cost of early stage drug development, we are building a pipeline of small molecule therapeutics targeting certain cancers and Central Nervous System (CNS) diseases.
+Using our proprietary computational designed to reduce the time and cost of early stage drug development, we are building a pipeline of small molecule therapeutics targeting Central Nervous System (CNS) diseases.